ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

        uncured or untreated fistula, the total fistula YLDs will be spread out over the simulant's remaining reproductive years, occurring in later age groups, not entirely in the simulant's current age group (when using the "prevalence YLD" approach currently employed by GBD).
-       Thus we will be "missing" a large portion of the YLDs caused by the current birth events when we tally up YLDs for births in the simulant's current age group.
+       Thus we will be missing a portion of the YLDs caused by the current birth events when we tally up YLDs for births in the simulant's current age group.